hophiphip/qz-laravel/README.md

 ---

 ***NOTE***
-Sometimes right after starting the app it might return `502 Bad Gateway` error.
+On `Windows` right after starting the app it might return `502 Bad Gateway` error.
-This error appears because `Nginx` does not wait for the `app` to start.
+This error appears because `Nginx` does not wait for the `app` to start, or it takes too long for the service to start.
 `The issue can be resolved by refreshing the page.`

 End-to-end testing setup uses `health checks` to solve this problem.

+Yet it still fails on `Windows`, but I just don't care.

 ---